-When you book a date for your skydive, you will be allocated an arrival time and this will also be printed on your confirmation email / letter.
+When you book a date for your skydive, you will be allocated an arrival time and this will also be printed on your confirmation email.

-AFF & Static Line: Courses start promptly at 9am so please arrive by 8.30am to give yourself time to register and have a coffee before you begin.
+AFF Courses start promptly at 8:15am so please arrive by 8.00am to give yourself time to register and have a coffee before you begin.

 Please note that the solo training courses can be mentally and physically tiring and it takes the best part of the day.
 We advise students with long distances to travel to arrive the night before.

 Prices vary according to the type of skydiving course: